 Companies that will operate as an LLC, S Corporation, or C Corporation must appoint a registered agent in the state where they’re formed.
 A registered agent is an authorized party that will accept “service of process” (legal and government notices) on behalf of the business.

-8. Register your new business with the state
+8. Register your new vending machine business with the state

 The costs to register a business vary by state.
 States’ government websites provide details, and most states make their forms available online.
 It’s critical to prepare business formation paperwork correctly to avoid processing delays.
 Consider asking CorpNet to assist you in preparing and submitting business registration, S Corp, and DBA paperwork.
 Our filing experts have expertise in handling business formation forms in all 50 states.